Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Finlandization

-During the Cold War, "Finlandization" described countries that kept their flags and their parliaments — but deferred to Soviet influence in every decision that actually mattered.
+During the Cold War, "Finlandization" described countries that kept their flags and their parliaments, deferring to Soviet influence in every decision that actually mattered.
 Independence on paper.
 Dependency in practice.

 You're still writing.
 Still deciding.
 Still signing your name on things.
 But ask yourself honestly: